-8.3 Long Term
+7.3 Long Term

-In the longer term, it appears that despite many rapid advances in specific areas of technology, it will be a long time before a 'robotic guide' of a sufficiently small, light, powerful yet discreet nature will be available for the sensory or vision-impaired visitor to use with confidence for orientation and navigation within the built environment.
+As far as longer term predictions go, from the authors investigations and reading of the literature and despite many rapid advances in specific areas of technology, it would still appear quite a long way off before a 'robotic guide' of some form or similar of a sufficiently small, light, powerful yet discreet nature will be available for the sensory or vision-impaired visitor to use with confidence for orientation and navigation within the built environment.

-Consequently wayfinding guidance of the preferred refusable, unaided and discreet type may well come from feedback supplied individually and directly to the sensory-impaired user via a range of innovative and inconspicuous options.
-Examples include advanced smart clothing and personal tactile devices - perhaps augmenting or replacing traditional tactual and aural sources like vibrating mechanisms and headsets/earphones.
+Consequently our belief is that wayfinding guidance of the preferred refusable, unaided and discreet type may well come from feedback supplied individually and directly to the sensoryimpaired user via a range of innovative and inconspicuous options such as advanced smart clothing and personal tactile devices - perhaps augmenting or replacing traditional tactual and aural sources like vibrating mechanisms and headsets/earphones.